-Human reproduction
+• Human reproduction

-At Headley Park Primary School, puberty is taught as a statutory requirement of Health Education and covered by our Jigsaw PSHE Programme in the 'Changing Me' Puzzle (unit).
+At Headley Park Primary School, puberty is taught as a statutory requirement of Health Education and covered by our KAPOW Programme in the 'Safety and the changing body' (unit).

 Parent/carer right to withdraw

 Parents/carers cannot withdraw their child from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe.
 Neither can parents/carers withdraw their child from the statutory Science curriculum.